 But I got comfortable.
 I got comfortable in knowing what I believe and letting myself think that was enough.
 I’ve had to re-ask myself these questions as an ally and re-visit my answers with additional education to understand my privileges.
 As a non-Black person of color, I have the ability and privilege to move through this country with opportunities not afforded to everyone.
 I will never fully know the struggles of the Black community, and the fact that I was solely focused on work within my own community was a mistake on my part.
 A lot of the privileges I have as a South Asian American here are afforded to me because of the work and experiences of Black people in this country.
 With that privilege, I should and need to be doing more as an ally.

-I share this in hopes of inviting others into the conversation, and to show that the journey to being an action oriented ally is not linear.
+I share this in hopes of inviting others into the conversation and showing that the journey to being an action-oriented ally is not linear.
 We all make mistakes along the way, and doing the work takes effort and looking deep within ourselves to discover what we are holding onto.
 Know that this will be a lifelong journey of learning.
 Start with yourself.
 Learn your privilege and what it means.
 Psychologists at Harvard have created Project Implicit, an eye-opening exercise in understanding the unconscious biases we carry.
 To learn about racism instead of experiencing it is itself a privilege.

 What do I need to educate myself on?

 POC are not your teachers.
 Black people are not our teachers.
 It is not BIPOC’s job to teach you how to be an ally.
 A lot of being an ally means going out and doing the hard work yourself.
 Remember, ally is a verb, not a noun.
 That doesn’t mean you can’t ask questions, but it means that you need to put boot to dirt and do some self-education.
 If you need clarity, ask someone you trust.